eduhAgostinho/code-challenge-server-nodejs/README.md

 2° - Code be simple to test

 # Question:
-If would be possible to have only one endpoint to get all the beers temperatures?
+If would be possible to have only one endpoint to get all the beers temperatures.

 # Solution:
 First of all, got rid off fontend doing mulple requests.
 Frontend makes only one request and the backend looks for the temperatures of each beer.
 But there is a problem, each request takes at least 2 seconds.